CoorFun/cCONFIG/README.md

 @param[in] DIR: Config file

-@returns: int\ The number of loaded config items
+@returns: int\ The number of loaded config options
            -1\ Error
 ```